The Benefits of VMRS Coding with Robert Nordstrom

-Think about all the work that is done during a service event, all the information that is generated, all the people that participate, and all the information that is generated.
+Think about all the work that is done during a service event, all the information that is generated, and all the people that participate.
 Drivers put in orders for repair.
 Technicians work on the assets.
 Service managers track the job, and parts managers update inventory.
 Then you have the component suppliers responsible for providing the parts used during the repair event.
 Add in accounting and purchasing personnel, and you have a lot of decision makers and a lot of data on your hands.
 Without a common language, miscommunications can occur and data quality can be poor.
 Ultimately that impacts a fleet manager’s ability to make informed decisions and keep costs down.

 For fleets and asset managers, VMRS coding helps make the vast amounts of information generated during a service event easy to access, understand, and use.
 Work orders and billing are entered into a fleet’s accounting system in a standard language, which provides heightened visibility into the cost of a service event and makes it easier to benchmark and plan for the future.
 For fleet maintenance teams, VMRS tracks the parts and labor used during each service event, which helps keep track of shop productivity and project future needs for parts inventory and staffing.
 The VMRS coding system also tracks the work performed on each asset, which helps with predictive maintenance.